keikagi/gatsby-starter-netlify-cms/src/pages/blog/2022-05-06-top-5-places-for-a-middle-schooler-to-learn-ai.md

 templateKey: blog-post
 title: Top 5 places for a middle schooler to learn AI.
 date: 2022-05-06T00:14:14.758Z
-description: AI might seem complicated, but if you're learning from the right place then it becomes simple and intuitive.
+description: A might seem complicated, but if you're learning from the right place then it becomes simple and intuitive.
 featuredpost: true
 featuredimage: /img/bill-nino-gteh4r8ssqm-unsplash.jpg